Taiwan president denounces Chinese military ‘coercion’

-TAIPEI, Taiwan (AP) — Taiwanese President Tsai Ing-wen says Chinese attempts at what she calls military coercion only strengthen the resolve of the self-governing island republic to defend itself.
+TAIPEI, Taiwan (AP) — Chinese attempts at military coercion only strengthen Taiwan’s resolve to defend itself, the president of the self-governing island republic said Tuesday.

-Tsai’s comments Tuesday follow what the island’s defense ministry called a major foray by Chinese military planes into airspace just south of the island on Monday.
+Tsai Ing-wen’s comments followed what Taiwan’s defense ministry called a major foray by Chinese military planes into airspace just south of the island on Monday, as well as by warships in the surrounding waters.

 That included bombers, fighter jets, and early warning and control aircraft.

-Tsai told a security forum in Taipei that such actions “only serve to strengthen our resolve.”
+Tsai told a security forum in Taipei that China’s actions “threaten Taiwan and other like-minded countries in the region.”

+“As president, I want to tell you that Taiwan is not intimidated.
+These actions only serve to strengthen our resolve.
+Our military forces have the capacity, determination and commitment to defend Taiwan and not allow coercion to dictate our own future,” Tsai said.

 China’s ruling Communist Party considers Taiwan its own territory, although it has never governed the island, which split from the mainland amid civil war in 1949.